opensearch-project/documentation-website/TERMS.md

 **disable**

-Use *turn off*, *deactivate*, or *stop* instead of *disable* to support bias-free documentation, when possible.
-Otherwise, use *disable* to describe making a feature or command unavailable.
-If the UI uses *active* and *inactive* to describe these states, use *activate* and *deactivate* in the documentation.
-Don't use *disable* to refer to users.
+Use *disable* to describe making a feature or command unavailable.
+For example:

+- Clear the checkbox to disable automatic monitoring.
+- The feature is disabled by default.

+Note that alternatives to *disable*—such as *deactivate*, *turn off*, or *stop*—are acceptable usage where appropriate and may be found in existing documentation.
+In all cases, use language that corresponds to the language used in the UI, if applicable.

+Do not use *disable* to refer to users.

 **double-click**